David Gilbert

 Jan 2013 – Dec 2013 & Jan 2017 – Present (Tokyo & Munich)

 ExpressVPN is a consumer Virtual Private Network (VPN) provider whose mission is to give people more control over their online experience to protect their privacy and security.
-I currently lead the development of ExpressVPN’s home Wi-Fi router product (Aircove & Aircove Go) and was previously in charge of browser extensions for Chrome and Firefox.
+I currently lead the development of ExpressVPN’s home Wi-Fi router products (Aircove & Aircove Go) and was previously in charge of browser extensions for Chrome and Firefox.

 Below is some of the work I am most proud of.